-Families enrolled in the Children’s Medical Services (CMS) program find support and assistance within their communities while caring for their child with chronic health concerns.
+Families enrolled in the Children’s Medical Services (CMS) program find support and assistance within their communities while caring for their children with chronic health concerns.
 All families in the program have the right to receive quality services and assistance from their care coordinator.

-Children's Medical Services Care Coordinator's:
+Children's Medical Services Care Coordinators:

-- Encourage family participation in the health care decision making process
+- Encourage family participation in the healthcare decision-making process

 - May provide home visits for clients and their families

 - Promote independence and choice for families